CS546-Final-Project-Group8/Final-Project/README.md

 ## Request Time Off

-If the employee is not a manager, they can view their Time Off Requests and create new requests with the Request Time Off button.
-This opens a modal window with a form to enter the dates for the request.
-It then shows up on the list and managers can approve/reject the request from the dashboard.
+If the employee is not a manager, there will be a table rendered on their homepage alongside a Request Time Off button in which the employee's already submitted time-off requests will be presented.
+The Request Time Off button opens a modal window with a form to enter the start and end dates for the request.
+Upon submission, the request will have a status of pending until a manager approves or declines the request from the manager dashboard.
+Only pending requests are visible in the manager dashboard.
+The status displayed on the employees home page will be updated according to the managers choice, upon which an employee can delete their time off request.
+Employees can delete a request at any point in time.

 # Features (Manager Dashboard)